6 divers’ inside tips on how to get the most out of a dive trip to Palau

 1. Bring a reef hook (so you can relax in the currents)

 The currents at sites like Blue Corner can be strong, but a sturdy reef hook will hold you in place so you can relax and focus on all the wildlife swirling around you.
 (Never heard of a reef hook?
 Read more about them here.)
+If you dive with us, we do provide free loaner reef hooks.

 3. Book an aerial tour to see the islands from above